-Noel Gallagher's 1967 Gibson Firebird I Non-Reverse
+Noel Gallagher's 1967 Gibson Firebird III Non-Reverse

 The wood may be the only original feature, but the history lives forever: a guitar that Noel played throughout Definitely Maybe and What's The Story?